-Other areas of work for which advanced musical training has been directly relevant include arts management and the culture industries, music publishing, music journalism, librarianship, music therapy and performance.
+Other areas of work for which advanced musical training has been directly relevant include arts management and the culture industries, producing, music publishing, music, journalism, librarianship, music therapy and performance.

 Careers outside of music have included accountancy, law, social work and human resources.

 Some graduates have gone on to work for companies that include The Old Vic, NHS, Orchestras Live, and the BBC.